What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 The word cenote is pronounced “say-no-ta” and derives from the Mayan word dz’onot which means cavern with water.

-🌎 Are Cenotes Only In Mexico?
+🌎 Are cenotes only in Mexico?

-Besides Mexico, you can also find cenotes in Australia, Belize, the Caribbean, Canada, the U.S. and Zimbabwe.
+Besides Mexico, you can also find cenotes in Australia, Belize, the Caribbean, Canada, the U.S., and Zimbabwe.
 But cenotes are mostly associated with the Yucatan Peninsula as there are thousands of them there.

-Which is one of the reasons why cenotes were so sacred to the Maya as they were usually the only source of freshwater.
+This is one of the reasons why cenotes were so sacred to the Maya as they were usually the only source of freshwater.

-Cenotes in Mexico were used for human and animal sacrifices by the Mayans.
+Mexican cenotes were used for human and animal sacrifices by the Mayans.
 But since the Mayas also used cenotes for groundwater supply they would use them dedicated to either of the two purposes.

 One of the alternate names of Cenote Sac Actun (which is an awesome cenote to visit near Tulum) is Cenote Pet Cemetary.
 This is because lots of animal bones were found in the caves there.